 The game provides examples of following tropes:

-- And Show It to You: Locke threatens with this often.
+- And Show It to You: Locke threatens with this, among other taunts and jeering, often.

 - Cult: Children of the Change.